ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    ```
    {: codeblock}

-3. Load the multipath module, start multipath services and set it start on boot.
+3. Load the multipath module, start multipath services, and set it start on boot.
    - RHEL 6:
      ```
      modprobe dm-multipath